-If you right-click in the name list, the pop-up will give you a number of options.
-Copy will copy the list to the clipboard, Open sequence will open the sequence in a normal GPMAW sequence window.
-Save sequences as FastA file will open a 'Save as' dialog enabling you to save all the identified sequences as a single FastA formatted file (just name and sequence).
-View sequence info in dialog will open a window with at table of all sequences showing information like number residues, pI and amino acid composition.
-The pop-up menu is the same as will open when you click the Options
+the sequence from the xml result file and open it as a sequence window.
+Save sequences as FastA file will open a 'Save as' dialog enabling you to save the selected or all the identified sequences as a single FastA formatted file (just name and sequence).
+View sequence info in dialog will open a window with a table of all sequences showing information like number residues, pI and amino acid composition.
+The pop-up menu is the same as will open when you click the Options button.